Skip to content

 Learn about these records

-Search these records
+Search these recordskeyboard_arrow_down

 There were 752 Enlistments.
 Of those, 724 were teachers, two were school medical officers, one was a school nurse, and one an inspector of schools.
 The remaining 24 belonged to the clerical division of the public service, and were employed in the education department.